istio-ecosystem/wharf-multicluster-sync/demo-scenarios.md

 2. Expose _ratings_ on cluster3. `kubectl apply -f ratings-exposure.yaml`
 3. Expose _reviews-v2_ on _cluster2_. *nothing to do, because new versions automatically get traffic*
 4. Using the _Bookinfo_ application, show that by default traffic is split between _reviews-v1_ and _reviews-v2_ in a round-robin fashion.
 Note that the new version of a service available on _cluster2_ was automatically picked up by _cluster1_, and that a service exposed by _cluster3_ was automatically picked up by _cluster2_.
-[new] 5.
-In preparation for the next scenario, a special v2-only endpoint is declared.
-First the Subset is defined using `kubectl apply -f reviews-exposure-started-v1-v2.yaml`.
-Next the Subset is exposed: `kubectl apply -f reviews-exposure-v1-v2.yaml`

 ### Dev team of _productpage_ decides to use _reviews-v2_ only